-- On receipt of these extracts from the PAOs, the DDOs shall tally the figures received, excluding book adjustments, with the expenditure worked out for the month in the GFR 5 register.
-Discrepancies, if any, between the two sets of fiaures shall be promptly investigated by DDO in the consultation with the PAO.
-He shall also note in the GFR 5 register particulars of book adjustments advised by the PAO through the monthly statement.
-Thereafter, the DDO shall furnish to the PAO a certificate of agreement of the figures as per his books with those indicated by the PAOs by the last day of the month following the month of accounts. - (iv) The Principal Accounts Officer (or PAO wherever payments, relating to a grant are handled wholly by a PAO) of each Ministry, shall send a monthly statement showing the expenditure vis-à-vis the Budget provision under the various heads of accounts, in the prescribed pro forma.
-Heads to the of Departments responsible for overall control of expenditure against grant of the Ministry as a whole.
-The figures SO communicated by the Principal Accounts Officer (or the PAO concerned) shall be compared by the Heads of Departments with those consolidated in Form GFR 8 and differences, if any, shall be taken up by the Heads of Departments with the Principal Accounts Officers (or the PAO concerned) for reconciliation.
+(iii) On receipt of these extracts from the PAOs, the DDOs shall tally the figures received, excluding book adjustments, with the expenditure worked out for the month in the GFR 5 register.
+Discrepancies, if any, between the two sets of promptly figures shall be investigated by the DDO in consultation with the PAO.
+He shall also note in the GFR 5 particulars register of book adjustments advised by the PAO through the monthly statement.
+Thereafter, the DDO shall furnish to the PAO a certificate of agreement of the figures as per his books with those indicated by the PAOs by the last day of the month following the month of accounts.

+(iv) The Principal Accounts Officer (or PAO wherever payments, relating to a grant are handled wholly by a PAO) of each Ministry, shall send a monthly statement showing the expenditure vis-à-vis the Budget provision under the various heads of accounts, in the prescribed pro forma. to the Heads Ωf Departments responsible overall control of expenditure against grant of the Ministry as a whole.
+The figures communicated by the Principal Accounts Officer (or the PAO concerned) shall be compared by the Heads of Departments with those consolidated in Form GFR 8 and differences, if any, shall be taken up by the Heads of Departments with the Principal Accounts Officers (or the PAO concerned) for reconciliation.
 The Head of the Department shall furnish a quarterly certificate to the Accounts Officer Principal certifying the correctness of the figures for the quarter by the 15th of the second following month after the end of quarters April-June, July-September, October-December and January- March.